My Favorite Acids in Skincare Products

 I don’t know about you, but from my personal experience, skincare acids can do wonders for your skin.
 My four favorite types of acids are Glycolic, Salicylic, Retinoic, and Hyaluronic acid.
 I will explain why below.Glycolic and Salicylic Acids can be divided into two categories: AHA’s and BHA’s.
 The main difference between AHAs versus BHA’s are that AHAs are water-soluble (dissolves in water) and BHA is lipid or oil-soluble, which makes BHA more effective on oily skin.
 It is the most common acid used in skincare products.
-I will list the four common types of acids used for skincare to help you determine which acid suits your need.
+I will list the four common types of acids along with product suggestions.

 If I had to choose one type of product that treats many skin issues such as acne, hyperpigmentation, and fine lines/wrinkles, then it would have to be products that contain RETINOIDS.
 Retinol is a Vitamin A derivative used many skin care products as it supports the overall health of the skin.
 Here are some common uses for Retinol: